andreacolledan/pq-syntax-highlighting/README.md

-# pqr-syntax-highlighting README
+# pq-syntax-highlighting README

-This extension provides syntax highlighting for the Proto-Quipper-R language.
+This extension provides syntax highlighting for the PQ language.

 ## Features